moismailzai/socioscapes/README.md

 **vancity.data();**

-// *set 5 breaks for van's visualization*
+// *configure vancity to use 5 groups in any subsequent visualizations*

 **vancity.breaks(5);**